William Barber II: Education and family

-Barber was born in Indianapolis to Eleanor Barber and William J. Barber, Sr, who then moved their young family to Washington County, North Carolina to participate in the desegregation of the public school system there: his mother as a secretary/office manager, his father as a physics teacher, and young Barber as a kindergarten student.
+Barber was born in Indianapolis to Eleanor Barber and William J. Barber Sr, who then moved their young family to Washington County, North Carolina, to participate in the desegregation of the public school system there: his mother as a secretary/office manager, his father as a physics teacher, and young Barber as a kindergarten student.

 Barber was elected president of the local NAACP youth council in 1978, at the age of 15.
 At 17, he became student body president of his high school, the first president to serve the integrated school for an entire year, breaking the previous tradition of alternating a black president & white president for each semester.
 He then enrolled at North Carolina Central University (NCCU) and became student government president at age 19.
 He received his bachelor's degree in political science from NCCU, cum laude in 1985; a Master of Divinity degree from Duke University in 1989; and a doctorate from Drew University with a concentration in public policy and pastoral care in 2003.

 In 1984, he met a first-year NCCU student, Rebecca McLean, at a march in support of Jesse Jackson's presidential campaign; they married three years later.

 In his early 20s, Barber was diagnosed with ankylosing spondylitis, which has affected his spine ever since.
+In December 2023, employees at AMC Theatres in Greenville refused a reasonable accommodation for his condition.
+He had been attending a screening of The Color Purple with his 90-year-old mother.
+Police were called on Dr. Barber when he objected and he agreed to leave or be cited for trespassing.
+AMC Theatres Chairman and CEO Adam Aron issued an apology the next day.